 Sorting activities can range from super simple to more complex – making it great for toddlers (starting around 15-18 months) all the way up to early elementary.
 It also keeps little hands and bodies busy, which is always a plus!

-One reason that sorting is so great for language development is because it mimics the way that our brains naturally learn and “file” new vocabulary in our brains.
-When we hear a new word for the first time (as a child or an adult), we use a technique called fast mapping to decide where to store that information in our brains.
+One benefit of sorting that you might not think of is that it encourages language learning skills.
+That’s because it mimics the way that our brains naturally learn and “file” new vocabulary in our brains.
+When we hear a new word for the first time (as a child or an adult), our brains use a technique called fast mapping to decide where to store that information.
 Then as we hear that term again and again, our brains refine where to file that word (slow mapping).
 This process is essentially a massive sorting and categorizing task that our brain does in a matter of seconds.
 It’s pretty amazing!

 This post contains affiliate links, which means we could receive a commission if you click a link and purchase something that we have recommended.